garris/cssRegressionTestingWithBackstopJS/readme.md

 <h4>Install BackstopJS with NPM</h4>

+_The rest of this tutorial will require the very awesome Node.js environment and it's integrated package manager NPM.
+If you don't have Node and NPM installed you can [get it here!](https://nodejs.org/)_

-Go to your project root, in this case `/myCoolProject/` and run...
+Now go to your project root, in this case `/myCoolProject/` and run...

 ```
 $ cd ~/path-to-myProjects/myCoolProject